Nick Pitt

 During the summer of 2015, God opened a door for me to join ICE Torbay.
 During my Christian life I’ve always had a passion for working with young people and children, and this position created so many opportunities to do this, in a variety of creative and imaginative ways.

-I’d spent a number of years at our church (Christ Church, Paignton) sharing the Gospel with children and young people, doing Bible teaching, games, drama, crafts and many more activities.
+I’d spent a number of years at our church sharing the Good News of Jesus with children and young people, doing Bible teaching, games, drama, crafts and many more activities.
 I’d been actively involved in church-based youth and children’s work for over 10 years which gave me some vital experience to bring to my new role.

 Karen Silcox

 My name is Karen and I work for a number of small charities both locally and nationally supporting with their business administration including ICE Torbay.
-I attend a church in Exeter with my husband and two children aged 13 and 9.
+I attend a church in Exeter with my husband and two children.
 In my spare time I like playing badminton and doing quizzes.

 Trustees